-And it’s equally as important to get rid of files you no longer need.
-The rule of thumb I use is “the last six months.”
-That is, if I haven’t needed something in the last six months—saved documents, old college papers, Ryan’s “secret” recipe for Rice Crispy Treats—then I get rid of it.
-I do this twice a year; it takes me less than an hour each time I purge my files.
+It’s equally important to get rid of files you no longer need.
+We use “the last six months”: if we haven’t needed something in the last six months—saved documents, old college papers, Ryan’s “special” recipe for Rice Crispy Treats—we get rid of it.
+We do this twice a year; it takes less than an hour each time.

 You might be addressing your physical clutter, which is great.
 But when’s the last time you purged your digital clutter?

 Read this essay and 150 others in our new book, Essential.